 2614 Boston Post Road

 Phone: (203) 689-5295

 Laser Acne Treatment

 Acne can be uncomfortable to live with both physically and mentally.
 Patients looking for a way to combat it may want to consider acne laser treatments.
-Located in Guilford, CT, near New Haven, West Hartford, and the shoreline areas, Dr. Beth Collins provides a variety of cosmetic treatments to meet the aesthetic needs of all of our patients.
+Located in Guilford, CT, near New Haven, Madison, New London, West Hartford, and the shoreline areas, Dr. Beth Collins provides a variety of cosmetic treatments to meet the aesthetic needs of all of our patients.

 What Types of Acne Can an Acne Laser Treatment Treat?

 Acne laser treatments cannot be used to combat just any type of acne — they work best when used to treat some types of inflammatory acne.
 These treatments are less effective on non-inflammatory acne.
 Trademark signs of this type of acne are whiteheads and blackheads.
 Acne laser treatments can not successfully remove severe lesions, either.

 The two types of inflammatory acne that this treatment is best at combatting are papules and pustules.
 Papules are tiny red and slightly raised bumps.
 Pustules usually look very similar to papules, but also have a small amount of pus inside of them.
 These are both typically caused by bacterial infections within the skin.